Table of Contents:

 - Excessive sewing speed

-- Inappropriate presser foot pressure
+- Incorrect presser foot pressure

-- Stitch not suitable for the fabric
+- Stitch not suited to the fabric

 Common mistakes that cause needles to break